Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 ### Appling Git Rebase

-Rebasing -- create a commit in master (m.3) and change it too to the feature branch, then merge rebased feature into master
+Rebasing -- modify the branch adding the changes of master to it

 The rebase does not move commits, it creates new commits. **It is a problem if you work with a proyect with more people**